sanitswain/java8tips/default.rst

     Output: MyClass

-  Here `print` method is ingerited by both MyClass and interface A, but MyClass print method has taken into consideration.
+  Here `print` method is inherited by both MyClass and interface A, but MyClass print method has taken into consideration.

 2. The method with the same signature in the most specific default-providing interface will take the priority.